What is FAQ?

 Who selects the hotel/motel?
 Is there a group discount?

 With the wide variety of tastes and resources represented by those who attend our tours we no longer contract group rates at hotels and therefore no longer obtain discounts.
 Often our participants are able to find better pricing than a group rate.
-We do provide the overnight location for each campsite so you can make your reservations wisely.
+Once solidified, we do provide the overnight location for each campsite so you can make your reservations wisely.
+Some circumstances may not allow announcements regarding the exact locations until 30 days prior to the event.

 Is a shuttle provided for me or my bags to and from the hotel/motel?

 As a favor to the planet, we recommend either bike commuting to your hotel/motel or using a ride service.
-Just pack a small bag (LMB bags work great) with your toiletries and camp clothing and leave your big bags on the truck.
+Just pack a small bag with your toiletries and camp clothing and leave your big bags on the truck.
 Just sign out at the info desk so we know not to send out a search party!

 What type of bikes are allowed on the tour?